Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/the-four-language-pathways/essay.md

 - not a replacement for the foundations essay
 - not a compressed infrastructure pitch
-- but the first real anchor of the research-facing lane
+- but the first real anchor of the research-facing series

 ## Conclusion